Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-7/_posts/2001-08-01-all-together.md

 #### Getters and Setters

-Remember when we were talking about changing the values of our properties directly and how that wasn't the best idea.
+Remember when we were talking about changing the values of our properties directly and how that wasn't the best idea?
 We want to use getters and setters -- these are special methods -- to make those changes for us.
 It helps keep better control over who and when properties are changed.
 This is actually called **encapsulation**.
 It just means we want the class to make changes to our properties, not the outside world.
 So, we give access through getters and setters.

 An example would be something like this: